Dandenong Ranges National Park, Melbourne

 Tours & Transport to the Dandenong Ranges

-Self-drive to the Dandenongs will take just under an hour from Melbourne.
+Self-driving to the Dandenongs will take just under an hour from Melbourne.

 Parking in the Dandenong Ranges

-Most of the villages in the Dandenongs have limited parking, if you are planning a long walk in the hills, please consider parking away from village centres or using public transport.
+Most of the villages in the Dandenongs have limited parking.
+If you are planning a long walk in the hills, please consider parking away from village centres or using public transport.

 How to use Public Transport to the Dandenongs